sontallive/slint/docs/dynamic-glyph-provider.md

 - Value: `ProviderGlyphBitmap`
 - Eviction policy: LRU with configurable memory cap (bytes or entries).
 - Safe to evict because glyph_id -> char remains stable (for Strategy 1).
+- Set the cache size to `0` via `SoftwareRenderer::set_glyph_cache_bytes(0)` to disable the internal bitmap cache and rely entirely on the glyph provider for caching.

 ### Font Keying
 A `FontKey` should include: